vaghi/Contact-Manager/README.md

 The project provides a solution for a Contact Manager.

 Contacts can be:
-    Created, Updated, Deleted, Geted by Id, Email or Phone Number, or obtained by State or City.
+    Created, Updated, Deleted, Got by Id, Email or Phone Number, or obtained by State or City.

 The contact to be created follows this restrictions:
 * * Name * * its mandatory